HOW TO OBJECT

 Attending the Planning Committee

-Where a planning application is determined by a Committee (or Sub-Committee) of the Council’s elected members, that meeting will be held in public, and you may attend the meeting.
+Where a planning application is determined by a Committee (or Sub-Committee) of the Council’s elected members, this meeting will be held in public, and you may attend the meeting.
 Most Councils give members of the public the opportunity to speak briefly at the meeting (usually for no more than 3 minutes each).
 It will nearly always be necessary to give advance notice to the Committee Clerk of your wish to speak.
 Notice must usually be given in writing or by e-mail at least a day ahead of the meeting.
 Check the Council’s rules about this on their website, or ask the Committee Clerk about it.

 Procedures vary from one council to another, and public statements may either be taken together at the beginning of the meeting, or before each individual item.
 If you intend to speak at the meeting, it is essential that you ensure that you can say what you want to say within the 3-minute time limit.
 If you exceed your time, you will be unceremoniously cut off, without even having the opportunity to finish the sentence you had started!
 You should therefore stick to the most important points, cut out any unnecessary detail, and don’t waste time with introductory waffle.
 Get straight to the point, and make sure you get across the essential points you want to make.